membraneframework/membrane_tutorials/basic_pipeline/3_Source.md

 end
 ```

-Usage of __MODULE__ keyword is equivalent to writing the name of the module itself, which is - `Basic.Elements.Source`.
 As said before, `handle_init/1` expects a structure with the previously defined parameters to be passed as an argument.
 All we need to do there is to initialize the state - our state will be in a form of a map, and for now on we will put there a `location` (a path to the input file) and the `content`.where we will be holding packets read from the file, which hasn't been sent any further.
 For now, the content is set to nil as we haven't read anything from the input file yet.
 You might also wonder what is the purpose of the `@impl true` specifier, put just above the function signature - this is simply a way to tell the compiler that the function defined below is about to be a callback.
 If we have misspelled the function name (or provided a wrong arguments list), we will be informed in the compilation time.